QR Code Payments: What They Are, How They Work, and How to Accept Them

 Save money on expensive POS hardware

 To generate digital QR codes, all you need is a smartphone.
-For physical QR codes, you can print them, or in some cases, service providers send you QR code stickers.
-There’s no need to purchase a dedicated point of sale terminal or POS hardware to start processing digital transactions with QR codes.
+There’s no need to purchase a dedicated point-of-sale terminal or POS hardware to start processing digital transactions with QR codes.

 Keep your payments secure and reliable

-Scanning QR codes to make a purchase lets customers pay via their payment app or digital wallet, where their payment data is encrypted.
+Scanning QR codes to make a purchase lets customers pay via their payment app or digital wallet, where their payment data is tokenized.